inova-solutions/rxjs-intro/README.md

 # Rx/JS

+This repository explains basic Rx/JS concepts by providing some documented examples.
+Additionally there are some [tasks](./04_Tasks) to apply those concepts and further your knowledge.

 ## 01 Observable Aufbau

 - `basic-observable.js`: a basic observable using an observer to push content or an error.
 Basic subscriptions plus a shorthand.